rapid7/metasploit-framework/MSF6-Feature-Proposals.md

 If listeners are externalized, then there is an API layer both for interactive interaction with remote sessions, and a way for the Post-exploitation API to communicate with the external sessions.
 That should mean that if an external C2 framework supports at minimum shell interaction, a bulk of the Post-exploitation API should be applicable against external C2 frameworks as well.
 Metasploit would then be able to integrate both with other open-source C2 frameworks, as well as private ones.

-## Integration with external exploitation frameworks

-E.g. could we just use routersploit or wpsploit directly from within framework and gather loot/run post exploitation, etc. through them?
-Maybe using the external module RPC, just being able to expose multiple modules behind the same API?

 ## Integration of native tool-chains

 Tools like Veil, pwnlib, etc. have for a long time used native compilers and tooling to build payloads and evasions.
 Metasploit has opted mostly for native Ruby solutions, though it does have some implicit runtime dependencies like `apktool` for Android payload injection.
 However, these tools are getting harder to maintain and use (e.g. metasm has a diffcult time building any non-trivial C code, we just spent a month fixing a bug it had with Ruby 2.5 and Windows).
 It would be nice to have either be able to depend on a set of first-class toolchains being available in the environment, or have some way to package them natively with Metasploit itself.
 A full suite of compilers and tools does consume considerable amounts of space (e.g. mettle's toolchain is 1.8GB uncompressed), but this is probably less of a problem than it was 15 years ago.